is shaped by us

 At Cobe we create architecture that improves life, and through architecture we ensure that each existing city, building or landscape that we transform is a better place than it was before.
 That is the true measure of our work and our accomplishments as architects.

 We create places rooted in reality.
 Cities, buildings and landscapes that fit in and stand out.
-When building, we believe that the most sustainable solution is to create something long-lasting, resilient and beautiful.
+When building, we believe that the most resilient solution is to create something long-lasting and beautiful.

 We transform cities, buildings and landscapes into compact, performative and healthy settings.
 Our built environment must reflect and help us change our habits and behaviour in order to meet current and future environmental challenges.

 Recognizing that the best option is to reuse existing resources, we challenge the desire to build new.

 We help convert former industrial areas into resilient and liveable mixed-use neighbourhoods and give former industrial buildings renewed relevance.

 We insist on having an open and spirited dialogue when choosing materials in our projects.
 We aim for long-lasting and beautiful materials that minimize the carbon footprint.
 We promote a circular approach, investigate the potentials of recycled alternatives and design healthy indoor climates.